 Using WordPress With Google Services

-Like many website owners, you probably would like your web pages to get indexed very quickly and rank as far up as possible in Google’s search results.
+Like most website owners, you probably would like your web pages to get indexed very quickly and rank well in Google’s search results.

 Google offers many powerful tools and applications for website owners.
 These include: